Frequently Asked QuestionS

 *Documentation of dependent children from the federal income tax return is required.

-Special income provisions may apply to children adopted from certain court-ordered custody, children in the custody of court-appointed legal guardians, and Social Security benefits based on the disability or death of the student’s parent(s).
-See the question "What if the parents' federal adjusted gross income (AGI) includes Social Security death or disability benefits?" below or contact the Oklahoma's Promise office for more information.
+Special income provisions may apply to children adopted from certain court-ordered custody, children in the custody of court-appointed legal guardians, children of certified public classroom teachers,and Social Security benefits based on the disability or death of the student’s parent(s).
+Please see the Special Income Provisions page for more details.

 1. Prior to receiving any program benefit in college, the federal adjusted gross income (AGI) of the student's parents (or the income of the student if the student is officially determined to be financially independent of their parents) may not exceed $100,000.
 Each year in college Oklahoma's Promise students will be required to complete a Free Application for Federal Student Aid (FAFSA), which will be used to determine whether the federal adjusted gross income exceeds $100,000.
 For any year that the income exceeds $100,000, the student will not be eligible to receive the program benefit.
 (See also the question related to special provisions for certain adopted children.)